A Framework for the Construction of Generative Models for Mesoscale Structure in Multilayer Networks: M-DCSBM sampling procedure

 The above M-DCSBM can generate multilayer networks with arbitrary expected layer-specific in-degrees and out-degrees for each state node.
-(Note that the DCSBM~\cite{Karrer2011} can generate monolayer networks with arbitrary expected degrees.)
+(The DCSBM of~\cite{Karrer2011} can generate single-layer networks with arbitrary expected degrees.)
 Given a multilayer network with adjacency tensor $\mat{A}$, the \define{layer-$\balpha$-specific in-degree} of state node $(j,\bbeta)$ is

 and the \define{layer-$\bbeta$-specific out-degree} of state node $(i,\balpha)$ is